zarhasan/selleradise-docs/docs/getting-started/theme-installation.md

 ---
-sidebar_position: 3
+sidebar_position: 30
 ---

 # Theme installation

----

 Installation of selleradise is pretty straightforward process.
-This is a step by step guide on how to it.
-After this tutorial you should know how install a WordPress theme even if you have never done it before.
+This is a step by step guide on how to do it properly.
+By following this guide you should be able to install a WordPress theme even if you have never done it before.

 ## 1. Upload the theme